Homeless services in Santa Barbara respond to Supreme Court's decision to uphold bans on sleeping outdoors

 Homeless services in Santa Barbara respond to Supreme Court’s decision to uphold bans on sleeping outdoors

-SANTA BARBARA, Calif. - Local homeless agencies are responding to the Supreme Court's decision allowing cities to enforce bans on homeless people sleeping outdoors, even in West Coast areas where shelter space is lacking.
+SANTA BARBARA COUNTY, Calif. - Local homeless agencies are responding to the Supreme Court's decision allowing cities to enforce bans on homeless people sleeping outdoors, even in West Coast areas where shelter space is lacking.

 In light of the decision, PATH has issued the following statement from its CEO, Jennifer Hark Dietz: